 Cunningtons LLP Wickford offers a dedicated and personalised residential conveyancing service for the local community; we can provide you with a fixed-fee conveyancing quote for your move.
 We also have a Family Law department in branch, and offer assistance with Wills and Probate.
 We also work closely with our other branches, so can provide help with Civil Litigation and Employment Law, as well as Commercial conveyancing.

-At the Wickford branch, we believe in the traditional approach of an office which thrives on providing the personal touch with each client telephone call being answered by a solicitor or a legal secretary.
+At the Wickford branch, we believe in the traditional approach of an office which thrives on providing the personal touch with each client’s telephone call being answered by a solicitor or a legal secretary.

 Our Wickford client base reaches to Southend-on-Sea, Basildon, Rayleigh, Maldon, Brentwood and Grays.
-However, our conveyancing solicitors are happy to act in respect of properties based in any location within England and Wales.
+However, our conveyancing solicitors are happy to act in respect of properties based in any other location within England and Wales.

-Cunningtons’ widespread branch network enables a swift exchange of documents as a Wickford client can entrust their documentation to any other branch office and be sure that the documents will be received by their solicitor the next day.
+Cunningtons’ widespread branch network enables a swift exchange of documents as a Wickford client can entrust their documentation to any other branch office and be sure that the documents will be received by their solicitor the next working day.

 The small south Essex town of Wickford is situated approximately 30 miles east of London, and is close to Billericay, Laindon, Pitsea, and South and West Hanningfield, and is a commuter town with excellent transport links to London.
 Also nearby is the picturesque village of Battlesbridge, which home to a number of leading antique dealers.